sfuphantom/hercules-phantom-lib/.github/ISSUE_TEMPLATE/phantom-peripheral-driver.md

 - [ ] Propose an interface of functions (Do a quick design review w/ other firmware/application engineers)
 - [ ] Implement functions
 - [ ] Document Halcogen setup
-- [ ] Confirm operation on both Launchpad and VCU
+- [ ] Confirm operation on both Launchpad and VCU (can use Rpi Pico with MicroPython REPL)

+Deliverables:
+- A new folder in the HAL folder containing...
+    - readme.md w/ setup instructions, code snippets, and verification documentation
+    - Header and implementation files